 Evohome is a considerably more comprehensive and expensive bit of kit in comparison to similar smart thermostat technology.
-It needs to be programmed manually and can be rather difficult to set up, so you’re probably better off paying for a professional heating engineer to carry out the installation.
-Which of course adds to the cost.
-But you’re still getting a lot more bang for your buck.
+It needs to be programmed manually and can be rather difficult to set up, so you’re probably better off paying for a professional heating engineer to carry out the installation – adding to the cost but will help you get the most out of your new thermostat.

 Although Evohome doesn’t have the ability to learn your energy habits (think Nest and Tado), what you get is actually a far more comprehensive and advanced system.
 Zone heating offers maximum level of control and efficiency; the Honeywell Evohome gives you exactly that.

 The sensors, or TRVs, replace the existing temperature control on your radiators.
 They display the temperature and battery life, which is a rather handy feature.
 Each radiator individually communicates with the central control unit, enabling you to have different temperatures in different rooms.

 If you want to, you can also manually adjust the temperature of the radiator to which they are connected.
 Obviously, if your central heating is of a certain age, and doesn’t have temperature controlling valves already installed, you’ll need to upgrade if you want to install the Honeywell Evohome.
 So that could be an extra cost you might not have been anticipating.